ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 The necessary steps are already described in this tutorial:
 [Add authentication to your Teams bot](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/add-authentication)

-Please finish this tutorial until [Prepare the bot sample code](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/add-authentication?tabs=node-js%2Cdotnet-sample#prepare-the-bot-sample-code).
+Please finish this tutorial until [Prepare the bot sample code](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/add-authentication?tabs=node-js%2Cdotnet-sample#prepare-the-bot-sample-code) #todo and **skip section** [Create the service plan](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/add-authentication?tabs=dotnet%2Cdotnet-sample#create-the-service-plan).

 In addition go back to the app registration in Azure Active Directory and modify the API permissions:
 ![IPGraphAPIPermission](https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/IP_GRAPH_API_PERMISSIONS.png)
 In case of further customer scenarios or development concepts, these permissions for the MS Graph API access might have to be adjusted.
 One example to further extend this scenario would be implementing the [Microsoft Search API](https://docs.microsoft.com/en-us/graph/api/resources/search-api-overview?view=graph-rest-beta).